Jake Dreyer: Demons & Wizards (2019–2021)

 On May 28, 2019 it was revealed that Dreyer would be the lead guitarist for the band Demons & Wizards on their "A Magical Encounter with Demons & Wizards" tour beginning May 31 in Germany.
 Following Jon Schaffer's involvement in the 2021 storming of the United States Capitol, vocalist Hansi Kürsch disbanded the band on February 1, 2021.

 Iced Earth (2016–2021)

 On September 25, 2016, Dreyer was announced as the new lead guitarist of Iced Earth, replacing Troy Seele, who had left the band in August citing family commitments.
 Dreyer left the band on February 15, 2021 to focus on Witherfall following Jon Schaffer's involvement in the 2021 storming of the United States Capitol.

 Witherfall (2013–present)

-On December 12, 2016, Witherfall released the first single "End of Time" off their debut album "Nocturnes and Requiems" available for release on February 10, 2017.
 Witherfall is the collective brainchild of Dreyer, vocalist Joseph Michael and the late drummer Adam Sagan.
-With Dreyer and Michael having previously worked together in White Wizzard and Sagan collaborating with Dreyer on the critically acclaimed debut instrumental EP In The Shadows of Madness, the trio combined forces to begin writing the project in 2013.
+With Dreyer and Michael having previously worked together in White Wizzard and Sagan collaborating with Dreyer on the critically acclaimed debut instrumental EP In the Shadows of Madness, the trio combined forces to begin writing the project in 2013.
+As of 2025, Witherfall has released four full-length records, all co-produced by Dreyer.
+The 2021 album Curse of Autumn debuted at No. 20 on the German charts.
+Witherfall has toured in Japan, Europe, Mexico and North America.